Liquorice: Research

 Properties of glycyrrhizin are under preliminary research, such as for hepatitis C or topical treatment of psoriasis, but the low quality of studies as of 2017 prevents conclusions about efficacy and safety.

 Traditional medicine

-In traditional Chinese medicine, a related species G. uralensis (often translated as "liquorice") is known as gancao (甘草 (sweet grass)), and is believed to "harmonize" the ingredients in a formula.
-Liquorice has been used in Ayurveda in the belief it may treat various diseases, although there is no high-quality clinical research to indicate it is safe or effective for any medicinal purpose.
+In traditional Chinese medicine, a related species G. uralensis (often translated as "liquorice") is known as gancao (甘草 (sweet grass)), and is believed to "harmonize" the ingredients in a formula. although there is no high-quality clinical research to indicate it is safe or effective for any medicinal purpose.
 The European Medical Agency added liquorice to their list of herbal medicine.